Thermal Stability Of Charged Rotating Quantum Black Holes: Predicting Thermal Stability of Classical Black Holes

 \section{Predicting Thermal Stability of Classical Black Holes}

 Notice that in the stability criteria derived in the last section, first and second order derivatives of the microcanonical entropy of the horizon at equilibrium play a crucial role, in making some of the criteria non-trivial.
-Thus, corrections to the microcanonical entropy beyond the Bekenstein-Hawking area law, arising due to quantum spacetime fluctuations, are very significant, because without these, some of the stability criteria might lose their essential physical content.
+Thus, corrections to the microcanonical entropy beyond the Bekenstein-Hawking area law, arising due to quantum spacetime fluctuations might play a role of some significance.
 It has been shown that \cite{km00} the microcanonical entropy for {\it macroscopic} isolated horizons has the form

-The corrections beyond $S_{BH}$ in eqn. (\ref{kment}) are responsible for the non-triviality of the thermal stability criteria discussed above.